Sign up here to watch the live stream of the Laurel Prize Ceremony 2025.

 The longest courses we offer stretch over three terms (general, covering a wide variety of skills and subjects) and the shortest courses we offer are one-day workshops (specific, looking at specialist subjects and techniques).

-Our weekly workshop for intermediate poets looking to develop their work.
+Our long-running weekly workshop with Tim Dooley, for poets looking to develop their individual voice and technique.

 Develop your writing through discussion and feedback in this advanced workshop with Anthony Anaxagorou.